dataninjato/dataninjato.github.io/_posts/2022-10-12-Belgium-Train-Delay-Analysis-with-PySpark-on-Azure-Databricks-Cluster.md

 color: primary
 image: 'https://github.com/dataninjato/Was-a-website-redesign-successful/raw/main/conversion-rate-per-group.png'
 comments: true
 description: I have got hands on Belgium Train Delay data set which is due to be analyzed with PySpark on an Azure Databricks Cluster notebook session.
 The goal of the analysis is finding of correlating features with train delays.
-For that to happen this barebone data set will have to be complemented with further data in the future; e.g. data from business systems, IoT sensor data in trains and stations, and external data sources like e.g. local/regional weather data.
+For that to happen this barebone data set will have to be complemented with further data in the future; e.g. data from business systems, IoT (Internet of Things) sensor data in trains and stations, and external data sources like e.g. local/regional weather data.
 ---